hkurokawa/code-review-as-journey/presentation.md

 - Are enough details written to review it or is it using pull request template?

 ^
-1. Then let's check if the content was written using the template.
+1. First of all, let's check if the content was written using the template.
 2. If reviewee doesn't use template or there is something you don't understand, don't hesitate to ask reviewee it.
-3. Someone may feel it's too bother to write details using the template, but it's very helpful for the reviewer because the reviewer can feel free to review it with detail informations.
+Someone may feel it's too bother to write details using the template, but it's very helpful for the reviewer because the reviewer can feel free to review it with detail informations.
 On another note,  we recently check pull requests left not reviewed in the stand-up meeting every morning, also that's good to reduce pull requests not reviwed.